Allied health practitioners

 Allied health practitioners must follow the new administrative procedures developed by SIRA Workers Compensation in conjunction with the relevant professional associations.

-Allied health practitioners should refer to the SIRA Workers Compensation Regulation Guideline for approval of treating allied health practitioners (Guideline).
+Allied health practitioners should refer to the SIRA Workers Compensation Regulation Guideline for approval of treating allied health practitioners (the Guideline).
 This re-gazetted Guideline outlines the appropriate qualifications or experience, and requirements for approval of allied health practitioners, improving provider capability and expectation setting.
-This Guideline also includes mandatory use of the allied health recovery request to request pre-approval of services in the workers compensation system.
-You can fill out the interactive version of the AHRR or download the static version.
-SIRA has developed a guide to completing the allied health recovery request and a technical document to assist with accessing the allied health recovery request.
+It also stipulates mandatory use of the allied health recovery request (AHRR) to obtainpre-approval of services in the workers compensation system.
+You can complete the interactive version of the AHRR or download the static version.

-SIRA highly recommends that you view the attached webinar (approx. 15 mins in length).
+We recommend you view this webinar (approx. 15 mins in length).
 The webinar provides allied health practitioners with information about delivering services in the NSW workers compensation system.

 SIRA workers compensation approval for allied health practitioners

-All accredited exercise physiologists, chiropractors, counsellors, osteopaths, physiotherapists and psychologists must be SIRA Workers Compensation approved to provide allied health services in the NSW workers compensation system.
+All accredited exercise physiologists, chiropractors, counsellors, osteopaths, physiotherapists and psychologists must be SIRA Workers Compensation approved to deliver allied health treatment services in the NSW workers compensation system.
 Refer to your discipline specific web page (below) for more details.

-The Guidelines for claiming workers compensation takes effect from 1 August 2016 and provide clarity to allied health practitioners in regard to pre-approval exemptions.
+The Guidelines for claiming workers compensation tookeffect from 1 August 2016 and provide clarity to allied health practitioners in regard to pre-approval exemptions.

 SIRA Workers Compensation approved chiropractors are trained to treat workers within a compensation environment, with a focus on achieving a timely, safe and durable recovery at/return to work